MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

       [in] ICoreWebView2CreateCoreWebView2CompositionControllerCompletedHandler* handler);
 }

+/// Used to get ICoreWebView2Profile object.
 [uuid(6E5CE5F0-16E6-4A05-97D8-4E256B3EB609), object, pointer_default(unique)]
 interface ICoreWebView2_7 : IUnknown {
   /// The associated `ICoreWebView2Profile` object.
+If this CoreWebView2 was created with a CoreWebView2ControllerOptions, the
+  /// CoreWebView2Profile will match those specified options.
+Otherwise if this CoreWebView2 was created without a
+  /// CoreWebView2ControllerOptions, then this will be the default CoreWebView2Profile for the corresponding CoreWebView2Environment.
   [propget] HRESULT Profile([out, retval] ICoreWebView2Profile** value);
 }